Tirupati: Airways

 Tirupati Airport is located 15 km from the city centre and has daily flights to Coimbatore, Kolkata, Mumbai, New Delhi, Bangalore, Kolhapur, Pune, Tiruchirapalli, Madurai, Shirdi, Rajahmundry, Kalaburagi, Hubli, Vijayawada, Visakhapatnam and Hyderabad.
-The closest international airport is Chennai International Airport which is 130 km from Tirupati.
+The other closest international airport is Chennai International Airport which is 130 km from Tirupati.
 Tirupati Airport is being upgraded to an international airport.
 The new terminal was inaugurated on 22 October 2015.